 With a population of just about 80,000 people it is still far from hectic and overwhelming.

-The most interesting thing about Phuket Town (besides experiencing the authentic local life) is the old town with its beautiful colonial buildings built in the early 20th century when European (mostly British and Portuguese) mining companies were invited in by the Hokkien Chinese, back then the big players in the region.
+The most interesting thing about Phuket Town (besides experiencing the authentic local life) is the Old Town with its beautiful colonial buildings from the early 20th century when European (mostly British and Portuguese) mining companies were invited by the Hokkien Chinese, back then the big players in the region.

 Phuket is the gateway to your island hopping adventures in Southern Thailand.
-Krabi is good too but the number of destinations and frequency of boat services in Phuket is just bigger than in Krabi.
-The most popular and most beautiful islands you can visit from Phuket are Ko Phi Phi, James Bond Island (picture), Similan Islands and increasingly popular Ko Yao Noi (far less crowded than Phi Phi is now).
+Krabi is good too, but the number of destinations and frequency of boat services in Phuket is just bigger than in Krabi.
+The most popular and most beautiful islands you can visit from Phuket are Koh Phi Phi, James Bond Island (picture), Similan Islands and increasingly popular Koh Yao Noi (far less crowded than Phi Phi is now).

 You can book reasonable priced tours (from day trips to 3-day overnight tours) at one of the many local travel agents in your beach town or in Phuket Town.
 If you prefer individual traveling no problem, it’s fairly easy to hop on a public boat at the harbor in Phuket town and look for accommodation on the island itself – or travel back to Phuket on the same day.

 Lot’s of things to do in Phuket!
 Sure there is even more you can do and I haven’t even mentioned the nightlife, but these are the eight places and activities you should not miss out on your first trip to Phuket.

 Videos of Phuket Highlights

 - See also: How to get from Bangkok to Phuket